Discover the best things to do in Chicago.

 Ponder the Past at Pullman

 The neighborhood we know today as Pullman was the first industrial planned community in the U.S., built specifically in the 1880s for employees of the Pullman Palace Car Company.
 In 2015, the Pullman National Monument was designated by President Barack Obama, making it the first National Park Service unit in Chicago.
 Pullman is home to a vibrant community rich with history and renowned for its architecture, especially the stunning row houses and restored company buildings.
-Also nearby is The National A. Philip Randolph Pullman Porter Museum, which details the work of the highly trained, mostly African American porters who worked for Pullman.
-If you are feeling hungry, grab a snack at The Pullman Cafe or head to One Eleven Food Hall to choose from several local vendors including Majani, AndySunflower Café, and Lexington Betty Smokehouse.
+Also nearby is The National A. Philip Randolph Pullman Porter Museum, which details the work of the highly trained, mostly African American porters who worked for Pullman and their contributions to the Civil Rights Movement.
+If you are feeling hungry, head to One Eleven Food Hall to choose from several local vendors, including Majani, AndySunflower Café, and Lexington Betty Smokehouse.

 Salute Chicago's Sports Heroes

-The interactive Chicago Sports Museum, nestled right on the Mag Mile, celebrates Chicago sporting legends while giving you a chance to play too, with simulated experiences like shooting hoops with Scottie Pippen.
+The interactive Chicago Sports Museum, nestled right on the Magnificent Mile, celebrates Chicago sporting legends while giving you a chance to play, too, with simulated experiences like shooting hoops with Scottie Pippen.
 Baseball fans can book a variety of Wrigley Field tours and basketball aficionados can attend a Bulls game at the United Center and snap a selfie with the bronze Michael Jordan sculpture inside.
-And there are many more professional sports teams – you can catch the Chicago White Sox and Chicago Fire in spring and summer, or watch the Chicago Bears, Chicago Sky, and Chicago Blackhawks in fall and winter.
+There are many more professional sports teams you can book tickets to watch, including the Chicago White Sox and Chicago Fire in spring and summer, or watch the Chicago Bears, Chicago Sky, and Chicago Blackhawks in the fall and winter.

 Decide Which of These Iconic Chicken Joints Serves the Best Wings